 Abstract: Koebe discovered his circle packing theorem in the 1930s as a limiting case of his uniformization theorem for multiply-connected plane domains.
 After Thurston had interpreted circle packing as a discretization of conformal structure, Rodin and Sullivan showed how one could deduce the Riemann mapping theorem as a limiting case of the circle packing theorem.
 I will explain conformal welding and its circle packing analogue.
 I will show how this technique can be used to approximate an unusual uniformization of multiply-connected domains, in which each complementary component is a disc in the hyperbolic metric associated to the complement of all the other complementary components.

-♣ Jonathan Bennett (Birmingham) title TBA
+♣ Jonathan Bennett (Birmingham) The nonlinear Brascamp-Lieb inequality and applications

 22 November, 3:00-4:00, UCL (Room tba), London Analysis and Probability seminar,